 You know you can run out of room in your home or office for more knick-knacks, seasonal decorations, and general noise.
-You can do the same thing cluttering up your phone or laptop with extra junk.
-Eventually every single corner is full and you have to take something out for each thing that comes in.
+You can do the same thing by cluttering up your phone or laptop with extra junk.
+Eventually, there is no useable space left, and you have to take something out for everything that comes in.

 Let yourself out of the trap of never having enough space for anything.
-Getting rid of unused apps, photos, shortcuts and files frees you up from old baggage that you didn’t need in the first place.
+Instead, free yourself from old baggage by cleaning out unused apps, photos, shortcuts, and files.

 Being a minimalist with your digital world helps you work more efficiently, reduce distractions, and relax more peacefully.